paigeweber13/fine-hardware-visualization/README.md

    - I feel like I am trying to reinvent the wheel... maybe instead of writing wrappers for "init" and "close" and such we can just require them to use the likwid calls but have a separate close/print/etc.
- - have a way to measure usage by ports, but it only kind of works
+ - have a way to measure usage by ports
-   - sometimes, likwid hangs on the part where it analyzes results
  - instrumenting entire "convolution" program works if you don't have the call to next_group, with some exceptions (see next point)
- - making the number of iterations a multiple of the number of groups *sometimes* fixes the preceding 2 problems.
+ - making the number of iterations a multiple of the number of groups *sometimes* fixes the preceding problem.
    - this only works sometimes, and seems to work more frequently with lower numbers of groups (the max number of groups I've been able to successfuly do is 6).
 In general, it feels very non-deterministic and it's very frustrating.
+   - needs more investigation now that bug has been fixed
  - vector of doubles is only half the size of a cacheline.
 Considering every operation as one cacheline worth of transfer seems to be the reason those values are higher by a factor of 2.
 But why is vmovapd (move **aligned** packed double) allowing us to move *half* a cacheline worth of data?
 Why am I able to use this intrinsic without error even when I supply an address halfway through a cacheline?
+   - "aligned" does mean aligned to cacheline boundary BUT it also means that if you have a double aligned to cacheline, the next double still counts as "aligned" for those purposes.
+   - internally the memory controller manages an entire cache line but gives the core just a part of a cache line
  - using `operator=` instead of intrinsics gives higher transfer volumes that are closer to manually calculated volumes
- - for likwid_minimal:
+ - improved likwid_minimal
-   - behavior changes if I compile with gcc or g++
+   - behavior changes if I compile with gcc or g++: maybe copy is getting optimized out?
-   - not more than a few regions or groups work
  - between `benchamrk`, `benchmark-likwid-vs-manual`, `thread_migration`, and
    `convolution` there is a LOT to change whenever I make changes to performance_monitor.
 For now I'm going to leave them broken and just update fhv_minimal.
 If we use them in the future I think I'm going to switch to just calling likwid until fhv is more stable
+ - found it difficult to search through the vast amount of stuff other people are doing
+ - in the case of kerncraft, they present a roofline model by level of cache and memory as well as a scalability model

 Feeling a little overwhelmed.
 I've struggled this week and it's made me aware of how little I know.
 I feel like I need to learn about: